mricon/b4/docs/contributor/send.rst

 ``--no-trailer-to-cc``
   Do not add any addresses found in the cover or patch trailers to To: or Cc:.
 This is usually handy for testing purposes, in case you want to send a set of patches to yourself.
-Can be set in the configuration file using the ``b4.send-hide-cover-to-cc`` option (see :ref:`contributor_settings`).

 ``--hide-cover-to-cc``
   It is common for the ``To:`` and ``Cc:`` sections in cover letters to be pretty large on large patch sets.
 Passing this flag will remove these trailers from the cover letter, but still add the addresses to the corresponding To: and Cc: headers.
+This can be made permanent in the configuration file using the ``b4.send-hide-cover-to-cc`` option (see :ref:`contributor_settings`).

 ``--to``
   Add any more email addresses to include into the To: header here